graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

 The `@JdbcRepository` annotation is used to designate this interface as a data access repository.

-Define another repository interface to manage instances of `Pet`:
+Define another repository interface to manage instances of `Pet` in a file called `src/main/java/example/micronaut/PetRepository.java`:

 	<copy>
 	package example.micronaut;